hsm022/CS455_BabyMatch/README.md

 <img src="app/src/main/res/mipmap-xxxhdpi/ic_baby_round.png" align="right" />

 # Baby Match
 Baby Match is an android application that I built as a final project for my CS455 course.
 The application is built by Harpinder Minhas (myself).
 Baby Match is a memory game application.
 A grid of cards is shown to the player.
 Each card in the grid contains a photo of a baby on its flip side.
-The player flips cards one by one and tries to match the photos of babies within the alloted time.
+The player flips cards one by one and tries to match the photos of babies within the alloted time period.

 ## Table of Content